Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-We rotated through each AC Pacific Mattress model using the same nightly routine: 30-minute wind-down reading, full-night sleep, and a short morning edge-sit check.
-Support was judged by hip and lumbar alignment (especially for Carlos), while cooling was tracked by heat buildup after 20–30 minutes under a comforter (Marcus).
-Pressure relief came from side-sleep shoulder/hip checks (Mia).
-We also used a standardized partner-disturbance simulation for motion isolation, plus repeated roll/turn cycles for responsiveness, and perimeter sit/slide tests for edge support.
+We rotated through each model using the same routine: 30 minutes of reading, a full night of sleep, then a quick morning edge-sit check.
+We scored support with hip/lumbar alignment, tracked cooling by heat buildup after 20–30 minutes under a comforter, and checked pressure relief with longer side-sleep blocks.
+For motion isolation we used the same partner-disturbance simulation, then repeated roll-and-turn cycles for responsiveness and perimeter sit/slide tests for edge support.

 AC Pacific Mattress: Our Testing Experience